How to Check and Enable TPM For Windows 11 Update

 Method 1: Enter tpm.msc in the run window

-1. Press “Windows+R” key on the keyboard to start the running window.
+1. Press the "Windows key + R" on your keyboard to open the Run dialog box.

 2. Enter "tpm.msc" in the run window, and then click "OK".